Homotopy classes of gauge fields and the lattice: Local and global topological aspects of extended LG fields

-consisting of elements subject to the condition that over any $\partial\overline{c_{\sigma'}}$, the glueing of homotopy classes from lemma \ref{lemma:glueing} is an element in $\left[S^{k'},G,g_{0}|_{\partial\overline{c_{\sigma'}}}\right]$ that is trivial when identified with the free homotopy class that contains it, i.e. every representative is also homotopic to a constant map, if one forgets the fixed values at 0-cells.
+of elements such that over any $\partial\overline{c_{\sigma'}}$, the glueing of homotopy classes from lemma \ref{lemma:glueing} is an element in $\left[S^{k'},G,g_{0}|_{\cC_{0,\sigma'}}\right]$ that is trivial when identified with the free homotopy class that contains it, i.e. every representative is also homotopic to a constant map, if one forgets the fixed values at 0-cells.
 We will call $\cH_{\sigma}$ the space of \emph{boundary homotopy data}.
-This way, we get a surjection
+In this way, we get a surjection

-whose fibers consist of all homotopy extension classes from $\partial \overline{c_{\sigma}}$ to $\overline{c_{\sigma}}$, for any given choice of boundary homotopy data.
-The description of such fibers is done in the next lemma, necessary for the proof of theorem \ref{theo:dissection-data}.
-The first part of it is a standard result, which can be used to prove the abelian nature of the homotopy groups of $G$, but we have included it here for the sake of completeness. \end{remark}
+whose fibers are all homotopy extension classes from $\partial \overline{c_{\sigma}}$ to $\overline{c_{\sigma}}$, and are a principal homogeneous space for the group $\pi_{k}(G,e)$.
+Such structure is described in lemma \ref{lemma:torsor}, necessary for the proof of theorem \ref{theo:dissection-data} and corollary \ref{cor:torsor}.
+Its first part is a standard result used to prove the abelian nature of the homotopy groups of $G$, and we include it for the sake of completeness. \end{remark}